neoncrypto/linkedin/articles/cookie_django_dev_to_prod/cookie_django_dev_to_prod_part3.md

 ```

-As you can see, we are sending a single email with both plain `text` and `html` versions of the email in one.
+As you can see, we are sending a single email with both a plain text and html versions of the email included in one.

 Go ahead and exit the shell: